GreengageDB/greengage/src/interfaces/gppc/README.md

 ### Usage

-1. Compile the UDF as a dynamic library (with include "gppc.h")  and place it in a location accessible to Greenplum Database.
+1. Compile the UDF as a dynamic library (with include "gppc.h")  and place it in a location accessible to Greengage Database.
 For example,
 $libdir

 2. Define a GPPC function in the database.
 For example: